sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 Idea: If you have contacts with Indian tile manufacturers in RJ (eg. kajAriya), and if you can convince them to develop the technology - we would be set to proceed.

 ### Current enquiries
-For one-off texts, it can cost 40$ per ceramic tile plus shipping from EU. ("the smallest text size is 4 pt in Arial style.
+Ceramic tiles, 202406: For one-off texts, it can cost 40$ per ceramic tile plus shipping from EU. ("the smallest text size is 4 pt in Arial style.
 It is the still readable with the naked eye. the capacity  (of latin letters) is about 40 000 characters on the 20x20 cm surface of a MOM tablet.")

 TODO: Contact Long Now foundation regarding reuse of their Rosetta project tech.